MSaueressig/Arahant/README.md

 # Arahant

-Arahant is a dynamic traffic management tool that leverages Software Defined Networking (SDN) to mitigate network congestion in data centers.
-By rerouting elephant flows and managing paths, it helps optimize network performance and efficiency.
+Arahant is a PRM in a EER environment.
+It was conceived as an exclusive approach for special flows and services that need full performance of the network and are considered worth spending more energy
 ## Prerequisites

 Before running Arahant, ensure that you have the following installed: